pislisSniflis/steganography/README.md

 ## Prerequisites
 - Python 3.x installed on your system.
 - Required Python library: `Pillow`.
-- Install GIT.
+- GIT installed.
-- Recommended: Use Visual Studio Code
+- Recommended: Use Visual Studio Code.
 Visual Studio Code (VS Code) is a lightweight and powerful code editor for editing and running the project.
 Download VS Code from Visual Studio Code Official Website.

 Install the library using: